The International HUG Foundation

 Lynn has been a child sponsor and a volunteer for The i.HUG Foundation since it’s inception.
 In 2010, she joined the Board of Directors and is responsible for creating all marketing, communications and promotional materials for the organization, as well as assisting with our fundraising efforts.
 Lynn has served as the Chair of the Annual Benefit Gala since 2008.
 Lynn visited i.HUG’s program in Uganda for the first time in November 2010 and continues to visit to watch the program grow and develop.
 Each trip has been inspirational for her.
 Being able to meet and spend time with i.HUG’s Ugandan staff, volunteers, the children in the program, and members of the community makes her dedication to i.HUG even stronger.

-Lynn is a New England native who has spent the past 20 years in New York City working at numerous publications, design firms and beauty companies.
+Lynn is a New England native who has spent the past 25 years in New York City working at numerous publications, design firms and beauty companies in creative roles.